refractive surgery social media marketing

 Recognizing that hesitation and helping remedy it with your online web presence can be a great way to educate and inform leads in such a way that removes their fears, helps them view you as an authoritative source, and makes them more likely to reach out to you when they’re ready to take the next step.

 While there’s no doubting the importance of Internet marketing strategies like Local SEO, you still need to meet your customers where they are.
 And the truth of the matter is that they’re not always ready to jump right in.
 Sometimes they need a little convincing, a little reassurance, a little bit of help evaluating what they’re getting themselves into.
 That’s the importance of developing what we call Patient Pipelines.

 Here’s the gist: Instead of just ranking your site for important keywords and expecting leads to set up a call with you immediately, you provide them with some useful information – often in the form of blog posts, emails, quizzes, infographics, and much more – to help them become more comfortable with the idea of taking the next step and setting up an appointment.

 Let’s take a closer look at how this works in practice.

-- A lead starts to research LASIK surgery.
-While they might search very general things like “Is LASIK safe?” which is pretty difficult to rank for, chances are that they’ll also start looking at their local providers, as well, to see if they seem trustworthy.
+- A lead starts to research LASIK refractive surgery.
+While they might search very general things like “Is LASIK safe?” or “Should I have refractive eye surgery?” which is pretty difficult to rank for, chances are that they’ll also start looking at their local providers, as well, to see if they seem trustworthy.
 (This also speaks to the importance of online reviews and reputation management.)

 - The lead finds your site (if you’re ranking well enough) and starts to poke around.
 Ideally, they don’t have to look very far for some interesting information that addresses their questions and concerns immediately.
 We like to use non-invasive popups to get their attention.